lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Readers Notes.md

 >"Nolite te bastardes carborundorum." = "Don't let the bastards grind you down.'"

-- betrayal; "like being in an elevator cut loose from the top.
+- Betrayal; "like being in an elevator cut loose from the top.
 Falling, falling, not knowing when you will hit."

 >"Better never means better for everyone, ([[The Commander]]) says.
 It always means worse, for some."
 > -pg.
 244